-Type (aim) and objective( s) of Study Reference Study Design and Type of Control Study duration (if available) Test Product(s): herbal preparation, pharmaceutical form; Dosage Regimen; Route of Administration Duration of treatment Number of Subjects (including age, sex, drop out) Healthy Subjects or Diagnosis of Patients (inclusion criteria) Outcomes (primary and secondary endpoints) Statistical analysis (e.g. ITT yes/no, CI 95%) Quality score e.g. Jadad score Comments on clinical relevance of results Improvement in the duration, frequency, and consistency was mostly observed on 2nd day of post intervention.No significant difference between the two groups for the mean number of stools after 24 hours of beginning of treatment.Statistically significant gradual reduction in favor of
+Type (aim) and objective(s) of Study Reference Study Design a Type of Control Study duration Test Product(s): (herbal preparation, pharmac. form; Dosage Regimen; Route of Admin.; Treatment duration) Number of Subjects (including age, sex, drop-out) Healthy Subjects or Diagnosis of Patients (inclusion criteria) Outcomes (primary and secondary endpoints) Statistical analysis (e.g. ITT yes/no, CI 95%) Quality score (e.g. Jadad score) Comments on clinical relevance of results Treatment duration: 3 days 96 children were hospitalised 50 children in each of the two groups Consistency was improved in 39 patients.
+The duration of hospitalisation was reduced in 36 patients.
+Improvement in the duration, frequency, and consistency was mostly observed on 2nd day post intervention No significant difference between the two groups for the mean number of stools after 24 hours of beginning of treatment.
+Statistically significant gradual reduction in favour of probiotic group from 48 hours onwards The mean number of stools remained comparable between probiotic group and favour of probiotic group from 48 hours onwards